 During the year ended October 29, 2023, the Corporation entered into two interest rate swaps to hedge itself against future interest rate fluctuations on the U.S. dollar term loan (extended in 2022).
 The swaps have a notional amount of US\$56.3 millions each and convert the floating interest rate into a fixed interest rate of 3.35% for one and 3.42% for the other.
 The Corporation applies cash flow hedge accounting by designating these swaps as hedging items (Note 28).

-Years ended October 27, 2024 and October 29, 2023 (in millions of Canadian dollars, unless otherwise indicated and per share data)
+(in millions of Canadian dollars, unless otherwise indicated and per share data)

 20 OTHER LIABILITIES